Newsroom > DHHS News Release

 Dave Tunink, Game and Parks Commission, (402) 471-5553

-Samples taken July 14 at Willow Creek Reservoir were above the state’s health alert threshold of 20 parts per billion (ppb) of total Microcystins (a toxin released by certain strains of blue-green algae.)
-Although levels were below the threshold at Red Willow Reservoir this week, a health alert remains in effect.
-Lakes that are on health alert must have two consecutive weeks of readings below 20 ppb before the alert is removed.
+Weekly sampling has been conducted at 49 public lakes in Nebraska since the beginning of May.
+Samples taken this week at the four lakes were above the state’s health alert threshold of 20 parts per billion (ppb) of total Microcystins (a toxin released by certain strains of blue-green algae.)
+The alerts at Lone Star, Rockford and Maskenthine lakes are the first at those lakes this year.
+This is the third consecutive week that an alert has been in effect at Willow Creek Lake.
+The alerts will continue at the four lakes for at least two more weeks, because lakes that are on health alert must have two consecutive weeks of readings below the threshold before the alert is discontinued.

 (For more information about potential health effects of toxic blue-green algae, what to look for, and steps to avoid exposure, please refer to the attached Fact Sheet.)